RetroReversing/retroReversing/categories/misc/Magazines.md

 137 | ESSENCE: The Face | Chapter on simulating tissue damage for Face Textures by Paul Fedor.
 Pages 142-150 137 | Character Animation: 2D Skills for Better 3D | Extact for taking a 2D Dog walking animation and turning it into a 3D animation.
 Pages 152-157
 137 | Sticker City: Paper Graffiti Art | Pages 118-119, 130-131, 142-143, 147-147
-140 | Adobe Photoshop CS3 One-on-One | Pages 302-355 but it's missig the actual images!!
+140 | Adobe Photoshop CS3 One-on-One | Pages 302-355 but it's missing the actual images!!
 140 | Painter X Creativity: Digital Artists Handbook | Pages 19-34 and 229-248
+141 | EXPOSE 5 |
+141 | Secrets of Digital Illustation |
+143 | Choosing and Using Paper | Book by RotoVision, free pages 0-21
+143 | How to Cheat in Adobe Flash | Pages 2-5 and page 33
+143 | The Adobe photoshop Layers Book | Pages 1-5

 ### Free Resources
 Often the CDs would contain free resources from around the Web, such as a few sample hours of Video training courses or templates/images.
 One awesome thing they started doing was including full PDFs for issues from 2 years prior but sadly this didn't last very long.